 Resist the urge to “package” yourself to come across in a way that you think Stanford wants; such attempts simply blur our understanding of who you are and what you can accomplish.

-I know that’s tough, and I recognize that it may seem risky from your perspective.
+Yes, that’s hard to do.
+I know.
+And I recognize that it may seem risky from your perspective.
 But you do yourself a disservice if you’re unwilling to share yourself — your experiences, accomplishments, insights, views, and aspirations — through your application.

 Your application is strongest when your genuine voice remains intact.
 Let me provide a specific example.

 Available for purchase online are “successful” essays purportedly written by prior Stanford admits.
-It would be unfortunate if you were to follow blindly those examples, some of which were not strong in the first place.
-What “worked” for one applicant may not “work” for you — and you actually can do yourself a disservice when you try to force your own experiences and insights into someone else’s format.
+It would be unfortunate if you were to follow blindly those examples.
+Some were not strong in the first place; we admitted candidates despite, not because, of their essays in those cases.
+In addition, what “worked” for one applicant may not “work” for you — and you actually can do yourself a disservice when you try to force your own experiences and insights into someone else’s framework.

 So, as you toil away on your application, what does all this high-level diversity philosophy mean to you?